Developer Guide

 -

-is responsible for parsing the user input and creating a newCreateCommand
+CreateCommandParser#parseis responsible for parsing the user input and creating a newCreateCommandinstance. -

 The command checks for duplicates in the system before adding the new patient.